 - A formal complaint should be made as soon as possible, but within 10 weeks after the matter is raised.
 It is much more likely that the issue will be resolved satisfactorily, if it is communicated at an early stage.

-We will acknowledge receipt of your complaint by email within 5 working days.
+We acknowledge receipt of your complaint by email within 5 working days.
+All complaints will be dealt with confidentially.
+After we have received your formal complaint in good order, the director of the Academy will contact the complainant within 10 working days to outline the steps we intend to take.
+The director will also set out expected timescales by which matters should be resolved.
+The response to your complaint will be issued within 4 weeks.
 Once we have sent you the written outcome, a record of the complaint will be kept at the Academy for a period of 5 years.

 The Academy aims to resolve all complaints internally.
 If, however, you are not satisfied with the outcome of our complaints procedure, then please contact mr. M.L.F.J.
 Schyns, lawyer at Schyns Advocaten.